 - Has health insurance;

 In 2018, 8 long term residence statuses were granted to asylees and 7 to foreigners under subsidiary protection.
-A total of 15 long-term residence permits for asylees and 13 for subsidiary protection beneficiaries were valid at the end of the year.
-However, no information is available for 2019 and 2020.
+A total of 15 long-term residence permits for asylees and 13 for subsidiary protection beneficiaries were valid at the end of 2018.
+However, no information is available for period 2019 until the end of 2021.

 Information provided by the Ministry of Interior, 28 January 2019.